-The new A&E series Accused: Guilty or Innocent? is back on May 12 with the fourth episode: “Cold Case Killer or Innocent Teenage Girl?”
-The show has already explored some complex cases in previous episodes, showing viewers the perspective of the defendants after they are accused of a crime, including a case of either attempted murder or a protective mother and a case of murder or self-defense.
+The new A&E series Accused: Guilty or Innocent? returned with its fourth episode “Cold Case Killer or Innocent Teenage Girl?” on May 12.
+The show has already explored some complex cases in previous episodes, showing viewers the perspective of the defendants after they are accused of a crime, including a case debating whether a mother attempted to kill her son or was trying to protect him and a man charged with murder who pleaded self-defense.

-This episode follows Angel Bumpass as she is charged with felony murder for a cold case from 10 years earlier, when she would have been 13 years old.
-Police say one of the fingerprints on the sticky side of the duct tape used to bind and suffocate the victim was matched to Bumpass, though she said she was never there.
+This episode followed Angel Bumpass as she was charged with felony murder for a cold case from 10 years earlier, when she would have been 13 years old.
+Police said one of the fingerprints on the sticky side of the duct tape used to bind and suffocate the victim was matched to Bumpass but the young woman argued that she was never there.

 Where is Angel Bumpass today?